3.4 Provisions, Contingent Liabilities and Contingent Assets Provisions

 b) Contractual terms of the asset give rise on specified dates to cash flows that are solely payments of principal and interest (SPPI) on the principal amount outstanding.

-After initial measurement, such financial assets are subsequently measured at amortised cost using the effective interest rate (EIR) method.
-Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortisation and losses arising from impairment are recognised in the Statement of Profit & Loss.
-The amortised cost of the financial asset is also adjusted for loss allowance, if any.
+After initial measurement, such financial assets are subsequently measured at amortized cost using the effective interest rate (EIR) method.
+Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
+The EIR amortization and losses arising from impairment are recognized in the Statement of Profit & Loss.
+The amortized cost of the financial asset is also adjusted for loss allowance, if any.

 Debt instrument at FVTPL